maryamzain123/TopMoviesList/README.md

 Description:

-Welcome to the Guestbook single page application!
+Welcome to the Top movies list application!
 This is a demo app created using React and Ruby on Rails as our back-end.
 This app helps the user in saving movies in their watchlists to watch them late.

 Installation: